shehangamage/node-tests/README.md

 ```

 9. Asynchronous code testing with mocha
-      ****when we using async function we need to tell mocha that function is a async function. for that we can use 'done()'
+     when we using async function we need to tell mocha that function is a async function. for that we can use **done()**

       ```
       module.exports.asynAdd = (a, b, callback)=>{